CURO Group (NYSE:CURO) Updates Q2 2021 Earnings Guidance

-Separately, Zacks Investment Research lowered CURO Group from a hold rating to a sell rating in a research report on Monday, June 7th.
+Separately, Zacks Investment Research downgraded shares of CURO Group from a hold rating to a sell rating in a research report on Monday, June 7th.

-The business also recently announced a quarterly dividend, which was paid on Thursday, May 27th.
-Shareholders of record on Friday, May 14th were issued a dividend of $0.11 per share.
-This represents a $0.44 dividend on an annualized basis and a yield of 2.67%.
+The firm also recently declared a quarterly dividend, which was paid on Thursday, May 27th.
+Stockholders of record on Friday, May 14th were given a $0.11 dividend.
+This represents a $0.44 dividend on an annualized basis and a dividend yield of 2.89%.
+This is an increase from CURO Group’s previous quarterly dividend of $0.06.
 The ex-dividend date was Thursday, May 13th.
-This is a positive change from CURO Group’s previous quarterly dividend of $0.06.
 CURO Group’s payout ratio is presently 28.95%.

-In other news, Director Chadwick Heath Faulkner sold 1,000,000 shares of CURO Group stock in a transaction dated Tuesday, June 15th.
-The stock was sold at an average price of $15.75, for a total value of $15,750,000.00.
-Following the transaction, the director now owns 34,959 shares in the company, valued at $550,604.25.
+In other news, Director Michael Mcknight sold 16,888 shares of CURO Group stock in a transaction that occurred on Monday, May 10th.
+The shares were sold at an average price of $16.03, for a total value of $270,714.64.
+Following the completion of the sale, the director now directly owns 34,959 shares in the company, valued at $560,392.77.
 The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, Director Michael Mcknight sold 16,888 shares of the business’s stock in a transaction that occurred on Monday, May 10th.
-The shares were sold at an average price of $16.03, for a total value of $270,714.64.
-Following the completion of the sale, the director now owns 34,959 shares of the company’s stock, valued at approximately $560,392.77.
+Also, Director Chadwick Heath Faulkner sold 1,000,000 shares of CURO Group stock in a transaction that occurred on Tuesday, June 15th.
+The shares were sold at an average price of $15.75, for a total transaction of $15,750,000.00.
+Following the completion of the sale, the director now owns 34,959 shares of the company’s stock, valued at $550,604.25.
 The disclosure for this sale can be found here.
-Insiders sold 1,253,964 shares of company stock worth $19,972,912 in the last quarter.
-52.19% of the stock is currently owned by company insiders.
+Over the last quarter, insiders sold 1,253,964 shares of company stock valued at $19,972,912.
+52.19% of the stock is owned by company insiders.

 About CURO Group